-You can watch an introduction video of Kawaguchi Dam and its hydroelectric plant as well as a beautiful 4K movie of the Naka river and the surrounding forests shot from a drone in cooperation with Naka town.
+You can watch an introduction video of Kawaguchi Dam and its hydroelectric power plant as well as a beautiful 4K movie of the Naka River and surrounding forests shot from a drone in cooperation with Naka Town.
 Enjoy an overwhelming visual experience with the latest technology.

-Split from water and turning back into water, hydrogen is an ultimate clean energy.
+Split from water and turning back into water (by recombining with oxygen), hydrogen is an ultimate form of clean energy.

 There is a hydrogen station at the Tokushima Prefectural Office, as well as some hydrogen cars being driven around in Tokushima.

-The hydrogen production experimental device shows how the solar energy produces hydrogen right before your eyes.
+The hydrogen production experimental device shows how solar energy produces hydrogen right before your eyes.

-The museum staff can provide explanations about how to use the tools, so please feel free to ask about the tools before you use them.
+The museum staff can provide explanations about the tools and how to use them, so please feel free to ask.

-The wall of the visual exhibition room displays the future smart town made up of pictures drawn by visitors.
+A wall in the visual exhibition room is a display of a future smart town made up of pictures drawn by visitors.

 If you touch the frogs dancing Awa Odori…

-There is a micro hydroelectric facility on the way to the museum from the the parking lot.
-You can look at water flowing through the turbine.
+There is a miniature hydroelectric facility on the way to the museum from the the parking lot.
+You can watch water flowing through the turbine.
 The amount of electricity generated by the facility is shown on the digital display board.

 On display are two full-sized turbine runners used for the water power generation at dams.
 You can touch and imagine how powerful the water flow is.